AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

     > This code will check to see if a container exists in your database that meets all of the specified parameters.
 If a container that matches does not exist, it will create a new container.
 Here is where we can specify the RU/s allocated for a newly created container.
 If this is not specified, the SDK creates a container with a default value of 400 RU/s.

-1. Add the following code to print out the ID of the database and return the container :
+1. Add the following code to print out the ID of the container and return the container :

     ```csharp
     await Console.Out.WriteLineAsync($"Container Id:\t{container.Id}");